rashmidixit/sample/weather-service/README.md

 Run `npm install` to install all required node packages.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
+Run `ng build` to get a distribution under folder dist.

 ### Running unit tests

 Run `ng test` to execute the unit tests.
+All 7 test cases should pass.

 ## Future Enhancements

 ### Features

-- Show more information using details provided by the Weather API (Historical data, )
+- Show more information using details provided by the Weather API (Historical data, other minute weather information)
 - Fetch a list of cities from GeoDB Cities API and allow user to see weather of any city
 - View weather for multiple cities.
-- User Preferences: Allow user to choose cities to view weather of.
+- User Preferences: Allow user to choose cities to view weather of, control units of temperature, etc.

-- Control units of temperature via configuration - other settings.
 - Based on page width, show all 5 days temperature in the same row
 - Multi-language based on browser locale - language and dates

 ### Technical Debt

 - UI flashes an error message while the page is loading.
 The error handling needs to be made better.
+- Write more tests - especially around the component to ensure the data is being rendered.
 - Make the page accessible